10,414,036

 Solidarity Visa Requirements

-in humanitarian or social projects, with proof from an organization or as a volunteer
+• Show involvement in humanitarian or social projects, with proof from an organization or as a volunteer.

-Contributing to Portuguese society through a written statement
+• Demonstrate commitment to contributing to Portuguese society through a written statement.

 Solidarity Visa Benefits